 It can be done ONLY during active SP Campaign!
 Use one from offered "campaign pauses" during missions added by the Crossfire mod and go explore asteroid belt in the Sol system.
 It is big area, but with 'turreted view' you can find unusual 'things', like are for example anomalies, at long distances.
 First 'pause' is offered by Juni and King when you will for a first time visit bar at Order Military HQ in the Sol system.
 It will have automatically launched short cutscene where you will be asked if you want to continue.
 Chose answer "No" and campaign will be paused.
 You can then freely look around, explore and/or buy better ship or equipment and continue in campaign later (note: you will be unable to get normal missions, it is hard coded restriction).
 When you next time return to bar at Order Military HQ, the same cutscene will repeat.
 Chose reply "Yes" and SP campaign will continue.

-What you could find in the Sol system may be a real surprise to you ...
+What is now possible to be found in the Sol Sector may be a real surprise ...